andytuwm/boltbus/README.md

   -e END, --end END         the ending location (ex.
 Newark)
 ```

-For example, `bolt-runner.py -d 10/3/2015 -s Philadelphia -e Boston` will find all Boltbus
+For example, `bolt-runner.py -d 10/3/2015 -s Philadelphia -e Boston` will find all Boltbus fares and departure/arrival times from Philadelphia to Boston
-fares and departure/arrival times for October 3, 2015.
+for October 3, 2015.

 Example output:
 ```